+3. Think more about foreground.
 It is sometimes obvious to think of blurring the background, but what if the foreground has to be edited as well.
-It can be absolutely stunning to use additional light points in front of the model to blur the image.
-Usually, nighttime pictures permit to use of string lights.
+It can be absolutely stunning to use addition light points in front of the model to blur the image.
+Usually night time pictures permit to use string lights.
 Do not be lazy and look for great options and patterns to fill the frame.
-Good help can be obtained from reflective surfaces.
+A good help can be obtained from reflective surfaces.
 Because windows are able to create good foreground blur.
 Such light spots enter in the frame to fill the space in front of your model.
-It is better to experiment with different angles because not all reflection can assist but sometimes can destroy a great shot.
+It is better to experiment with different angles, because not all reflection can assist, but sometimes can destroy a great shot.
 You can accidentally make a picture with a reflection of yourself in a mirror or window glass.mistake will request more post-processing work and time.
-Many experts, for this reason, are used to applying various tools to avoid such unwanted reflections.
-Step away from the window and continue moving until you will not be able to see yourself in the frame anymore.
-It will mean that the best position for the blurring effect is found.
+Many experts for this reason are used to apply various tools to avoid such unwanted reflections.
+Step away from the window and continue moving until you will not be able to see yourself in the frame any more.
+It will mean that the best position for blurring effect is found.

+4. Make exposure settings for the image, such as shutter speed, aperture, and ISO.
 Settings will depend on the light and distance to the subject.
 If the shooting location is well lit, then you can start with ISO 100 at f / 2.8 aperture, and try to decrease or increase the values, depending on the first results.
-ISO settings should be no higher than 400 so that the extra grain does not spoil your photos.
+ISO settings should be no higher than 400, so that the extra grain does not spoil your photos.
 But one should not forget that a high ISO and a wide aperture can also cause digital noise.

+5. Take a picture.
 Your camera should be close to the subject, and the distance from the subject to horizon has to be larger.
-A wide-open aperture will create an even shorter depth of field, and a background that is already blurred will become even more unrecognizable and dotted with bright points of light.
+A wide open aperture will create an even shorter depth of field, and a background that is already blurred will become even more unrecognizable and dotted with bright points of light.

 Even if you do everything right, and the result corresponds to your expectations, here are some tips to consider and problems to solve: